|

 When I came back to Yedinitz, I was a teacher at the Talmud Torah school, together with Eliezer Shteinberg and Israel Toporovski.

-At the same time, I was active at the Tzeirei Tzion movement, and was elected as the chair of the branch in town, together with Eliezer Shteinberg, who was my deputy (at the same time, he was still a Zionist).
+At the same time, I was active at the Tzeirei Tzion movement, and was elected as the chair of the chapter in town, together with Eliezer Shteinberg, who was my deputy (at the same time, he was still a Zionist).

 I also remember: besides Jewish newspapers (from Warsaw and Eretz Israel), which were common in town, especially Ha'Tzfira, there were Russian newspapers, including high-level newspapers such as Kievaskaia Missl and Bejeveye Vedomosti, etc'.
 In other words, the town not only had a respectable layer of intelligent people but also exemplary intellectuals.